Health alert issued after plastic, blue dye found in chicken tenders - NewsBreak

 (WJW) – The U.S. Department of Agriculture’s Food Safety and Inspection Service issued a public health alert for some Perdue chicken tenders over concerns that it may contain small pieces of plastic and blue dye.

-The frozen, ready-to-eat chicken was produced on July 12.Wow!
-Dinosaur tracks uncovered in dried up Texas river
+The frozen, ready-to-eat chicken was produced on July 12.King’s Hawaiian recalls pretzel buns, bites due to potential microbial contamination

 The following product is impacted by the alert:

 The chicken was shipped nationally to BJ’s Wholesale Club stores.
-The product is no longer available in stores, so it wasn’t recalled.EXPLAINER: Why are electric bills so high?
-And what is NOPEC?
+The product is no longer available in stores, so it wasn’t recalled.Recalled Capri Sun may contain cleaning solution

 According to investigators, they learned about the issue when a customer complained that a chicken tender had a small piece of clear plastic and blue dye in it.